St Edmund's School, Hindhead: History

-The school's original buildings in Hunstanton was purchased in 1901 by Howard Cambridge Barber and became the home of Glebe House School.
+The school was founded in Hunstanton, Norfolk, in 1874.
+The school's original buildings in Hunstanton were purchased in 1901 by Howard Cambridge Barber and became the home of Glebe House School.

+The school moved to Hindhead, Surrey, in 1900, into a large country house named Blen Cathra in grounds of some 35 acre.
+George Bernard Shaw had lived there for a short time.

 As the school developed through the 20th century it established itself as a traditional English Preparatory school, preparing its pupils for senior, public school education, regularly sending pupils to the likes of Eton College, Cranleigh, Charterhouse and Canford.
 In 1968 the school had 130 boarders, and 25 day boys "taken for the first two years".
 In 1979 The St Edmund's School Charitable Trust was formed to help take the school forward, with Richard Saunders, an old boy, becoming its first Chairman of Governors.

 For most of its existence St Edmund's was for boys only, however, with the first girls being admitted in 2008, the school is now co-educational.
 In 2014 the ISI report listed it as having 249 pupils.
 173 boys and 76 girls.